molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/generate-key-pair-mobaxterm.md

           template email:
 ---
           Dear groupowner and helpdesk,
-          I want to have access to the cluster, below is all the information needed.
+          I would like to request an access account to the cluster.
           @the groupowners can you approve my access to your group by replying to this email.
 | Term:                 | Information|
 |-----------------------|--------------------------------------------------------|